systemPipeR/spsDemo/README.md

 This is the repository for our Shiny Contest submission.

 ## What is systemPipeShiny
-systemPipeShiny (SPS) is a web application for interactive data analysis workflow management and a framework for downstream data visualization.
+_systemPipeShiny_ (SPS) is a Shiny application for interactive data analysis workflow management and a framework for downstream data visualization.
+SPS allows non-R users, such as experimentalists, to design, control, execute and visualize data analysis workflows interactively without requiring knowledge of R. Moreover, SPS has been designed as a general purpose framework to allow users perform deep customization and add their own components.